If you are facing a drunk driving charge and are looking for a Michigan DUI lawyer, you undoubtedly want useful information right away.

 - If so, do you know the results?

 We'll want to know as much as possible about what was going on before, during and after your arrest.

 Where is your Case?

-We have extensive experience handling DUI cases in the Metro-Detroit area courts.
+We have extensive experience handling DUI cases in the Greater-Detroit area courts.

 Meeting With the Attorney

-When we meet (whether remotely, or in-person) we'll go every relevant detail of your case that's available then.
+When we meet (whether remotely, or in-person) we'll go every relevant detail of your case that's available.

 We'll make sure that you fully understand how things work in the court where your case is pending,